 North Brandon Shores Lake is presently functioning as a dynamic, balanced fishery.
-As such, our management recommendations center primarily on reducing the total number of adult predators (largemouth bass and crappie), aquatic weed control, and improving the conditions for the production of forage through enhancing the pond's fertility level and supplemental feeding:
+As such, our management recommendations center primarily on reducing the total number of adult predators (largemouth bass and crappie) and improving the conditions for the production of forage through enhancing the pond's fertility level:

+- Maintain the current fertilization regime.

+- Intensify the current supplemental feeding regime.

+- Largemouth bass (16" and less) should be harvested at 20 per angler per day

+- Harvest crappie at 50 per angler per day.

+- Harvest bluegill at 10 per angler per day.

+- Apply herbicide to control aquatic weeds.

-- Maintain the current fertilization regime. - Maintain the current supplemental feeding regime. - Largemouth bass (16" and less) should be harvested, up to a total of 15 fish per person per day. - Harvest all crappie caught. - Limit bluegill harvest to 10 per person per day. - Herbicide application in Spring 2012. - Conduct an electrofishing balance assessment (Annual Evaluation) roughly one year from this date.
+- Conduct an electrofishing balance assessment (Annual Evaluation) roughly one year from this date.